Battle of Mycale: Historiography

 Historian David Asheri found other similarities between Plataea and Mycale: the issue of defending the mountain passes, the deployment of the Athenians on the plains and the Spartans on the hills, the concluding heroic resistance of the few remaining Persian fighters and the delayed arrival of other Greek contingents on the battlefield.
 Asheri also noted a direct comparison between the battles of Mycale and Artemisium.
 Asheri argues the battle of Mycale was narrated by Herodotus from a religious perspective, and not from a strategic and military perspective.
-Asheri postulates that Herodotus used sources from Athens and Samos because of the biases towards these poleis in his account.
-Nudell argues that the Ionian betrayal of the Persians is overstated, perhaps invented to salvage the reputation of Greek states which had fought for the Persians.
+Asheri postulates Herodotus used sources from Athens and Samos because of the biases towards these poleis in his account.
+Nudell argues the Ionian betrayal of the Persians is overstated, and perhaps invented to salvage the reputation of Greek states which fought for the Persians.

-Historian Henry Immerwahr posits that the battles of Plataea and Mycale are connected in a manner similar to how the battles of Thermopylae and Artemisium are connected.
-Badi also made note of these narrative structures, where a land battle and a naval battle are fought on the same day.
-Immerwahr notes how the Athenians at Mycale are shown to have been better combatants on land than the Spartans, which he believes to be a result of drawing from a pro-Athenian source.
-Hellanicus of Lesbos might have been the pro-Athenian and anti-Spartan source used by Herodotus.
+Historian Henry Immerwahr posits the battles of Plataea and Mycale are connected in a manner similar to how the battles of Thermopylae and Artemisium are connected.
+Badi also made note of these narrative structures, where a land battle and naval battle are fought on the same day.
+Immerwahr notes the Athenians at Mycale are shown to be better combatants on land than the Spartans, which he believes to be a result of drawing from a pro-Athenian source.
+Hellanicus of Lesbos is probably the pro-Athenian and anti-Spartan source used by Herodotus.

-Immerwahr notes how the Athenian victory at Mycale offsets their defeat at Artemisium.
+Immerwahr notes the Athenian victory at Mycale offsets their defeat at Artemisium.
 Badi argues Herodotus clubbed his account of Mycale with Plataea because he wanted to "superimpose" an Athenian victory on a Spartan one.
-Badi argues the Athenian victory at Mycale was also given more prestige in Herodotus' account, because the victor had not been forced to retreat from their position, unlike at Plataea.
+Badi argues the Athenian victory at Mycale was also given more prestige in Herodotus' account, because the victor was not forced to retreat from their position at any time, unlike at Plataea.
 Immerwahr observes how the divine was the key element in the accounts of Plataea and Mycale given by Herodotus, whose narrative of the latter battle did not focus at all on military matters.
-Historian Richard Evans thinks Herodotus based his account of Mycale on battle descriptions in Homer's Iliad.
+Historian Richard Evans argues Herodotus based his account of Mycale on battle descriptions in Homer's Iliad.
 Evans also notes the multiple parallels between Mycale and Thermopylae.
-Evans also notes Mycale to be the first battle in recorded history fought on a beach.
+Evans notes Mycale was the first battle in recorded history fought on a beach.